sajjadGG/book-python/book/podstawy/instrukcje-warunkowe.rst

 .. code-block:: python

-    if name in ['José Jiménez', 'Max Peck']: print('Your name is José Jiménez or Max Peck')
+    if name in {'José Jiménez', 'Max Peck'}: print('Your name is José Jiménez or Max Peck')
     else:
          print('Your name is neither José Jiménez nor Max Peck')